davehtaylor/linked_list/README.md

 This C module implements doubly-linked lists, and a variety of operations to perform on them.

-**Current Data Constraints**
+**Data Types**

-By default, the list holds one element of signed integer data.
+Each node in the list holds one element of signed integer data.

 **Current Operations**